IgniteUI/igniteui-docfx/en/components/grids_templates/row_pinning.md

 #### Custom Row Pinning UI via extra column with icon

-Let's say that instead of an action strip you would like to show pin icons in the rows that the end user can click to change the particular row's pin state.
+Let's say that instead of an action strip you would like to show a pin icon in every row allowing the end-user to click and change a particular row's pin state.
 This can be done by adding an extra column with a cell template containing the custom icon.

 @@if (igxName === 'IgxGrid') {